Allergies aren’t much fun at the best of times—whether you’re sneezing from hay fever or longing to scratch that itchy rash.

 - Itchy skin and rashes.

-You can buy Benadryl over the counter at most pharmacies.
-It comes as a tablet to take orally, or as a gel or cream to apply to your skin.
+You can buy Benadryl over the counter at most pharmacies, in a tablet to take orally, or as a gel or cream to apply to your skin.

 Can you take Benadryl while pregnant?